 Mild trouble breathing means:

-you lose a lot of fluids because of problems like vomiting or fever.
+You can get dehydrated when you lose a lot of fluids because of problems like vomiting or fever.

 Symptoms of dehydration can range from mild to severe.
 For example:

 Based on your answers, you may need care right away.
 The problem is likely to get worse without medical care.

-Based on your answers, you need
+Based on your answers, you need emergency care.

 or other emergency services now.